open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 ### Configuration

 TODO
-MPPI, Smac Hybrid-A*, Goal Checker, NvBlox,
-The control will use a model predictive controller to avoid obstacles and follow the path.
+MPPI, navFN to get onto graph if needed due to diff drive holonomic base (would recommend Hybrid-A* for larger things with non-circular footprint), Goal Checker, NvBlox, The control will use a model predictive controller to avoid obstacles and follow the path.
 Link to the configuration file